-During the evasive manoeuvre the ALKS vehicle shall not cross the lane marking (fouter edge of the front tyre to outer edge of the lane marking)].

-unless the system is capable of confirming and has confirmed that no critical situation would result from this manoeuvre].
+During the evasive manoeuvre the ALKS vehicle shall not cross the lane marking (fouter edge of the front tyre to outer edge of the lane marking)]. [unless the system is capable of confirming and has confirmed that no critical situation would result from this manoeuvre].

-The situation is deemed critical either if there is a risk of a collision with another vehicle in the evasive path, or if a vehicle approaching from the rear in the evasive lane [with the allowed or advised maximum speed] would be forced to decelerate more than [43] m/s^2 in order to maintain a safety distance of [1]s to the ALKS vehicle once it has crossed the lane marking.]
+The situation is deemed critical either if there is a risk of a collision with another vehicle_road user in the evasive path, or if a vehicle approaching from the rear in the evasive lane [with the allowed or advised maximum speed] would be forced to decelerate at a higher level more than [43] m/s^2 , 0.4 s after the ALKS vehicle has crossed the lane marking, to ensure the distance between the two vehicles is never less than that which the ALKS vehicle travels in 1 s-in order to maintain a safety distance of [1]s to the ALKS vehicle once it has crossed the lane marking.